top of page

 History, Augusta-Style

-As the state’s second-oldest city, Augusta has its share of historical sites, such as Meadow Garden, the home of George Walton, one of the youngest signers of the Declaration of Independence, and the Boyhood Home of Woodrow Wilson, the country’s 28th President.
-In addition, the museums retell stories of the city’s past, like the Lucy Craft Laney Museum of Black History, highlighting African Americans’ legacy in the region.
+As the state's second-oldest city, Augusta has its share of historical sites, such as Meadow Garden, the home of George Walton, one of the youngest signers of the Declaration of Independence, and the Boyhood Home of Woodrow Wilson, the country's 28th President.
+In addition, the museums retell the city's past, such as the Lucy Craft Laney Museum of Black History, which highlights African Americans' legacy in the region.

-And visit the Augusta Canal Discovery Center at Enterprise Mill.
-The former 19th-century textile mill houses an interpretive museum focusing on the Canal’s history, the Industrial Revolution in the South, and how Augusta reinvented its waterways to modern times.
+Then, visit the Augusta Canal Discovery Center at Enterprise Mill.
+The former 19th-century textile mill houses an interpretive museum focusing on the Canal's history, the Industrial Revolution in the South, and how Augusta reinvented its waterways to the present day.
 Finish up with a guided canal tour aboard a Petersburg Boat.

 Into the Great Outdoors